The Day-to-Day as a 2D Animator

 Typical Qualifications to Become a 2D Animator

 A degree is not required for most animation positions, although it may be preferred.
-Most potential employers care far more about an applicant’s demo reel than their degree level.
-Many Animators have a bachelor’s in fine arts, computer animation, illustration, digital arts, media arts, or communications.
-Some Animators even have a master’s of fine arts in animation or visual effects.
+Most potential employers care far more about an applicant's demo reel than their degree level.
+Many Animators have a bachelor's degree in Fine Arts, Computer Animation, Illustration, Digital Arts, Media Arts, or Communications.
+Some Animators even have a Master of Fine Arts in Animation or Visual Effects.

 Searching for 2D Animator Jobs

-2D Animators can find work in-person at studios or companies, from home remotely in some cases, or anywhere by deciding to work freelance.
-Television, video, and movie studios are the most well-known employers of Animators, but other opportunities are out there!
+2D Animators can find work in-person at studios or companies, remotely in some cases, or anywhere by choosing to work freelance.
+Television, video, and movie studios are the most well-known employers of Animators, but other opportunities are available.
 2D Animators may find jobs with software companies, marketing agencies, or tech companies.

 2D Animators can look for jobs on these sites: